This early 20th Century apothecary’s balance was used for accurate weighing of medicines and ingredients for medical treatments.

 Today the Worshipful Society of Apothecaries continues to play a key role in the medical profession.

-This item is on display in the Measurement display case at the George Marshall Medical Museum.
+This object is on display in the Measurement display case at the George Marshall Medical Museum.